altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Around him was a stochastic wave of interest...~ ~Expressed as a void, a gap in conversation...~
-~A subtle look, often followed by an 'anyway'~
-"AG::We start in a few moments, I'll let you get settled."
+~A subtle look, often followed by an 'anyway'~ "AG_T::We start in a few moments, I'll let you get settled."
 *She herself walked to the other side of the room.*
 *And then distributed paper among those sitting.*
-~One paper reached Kent's hands as he passed the rest over.~ "RG::Hi, I'm Robert."
+~One paper reached Kent's hands as he passed the rest over.~ "RG_T::Hi, I'm Robert."
 ~A voice came from his left.~
 "K::Kent."
 ~Kent distractedly replied - reading though the paper.~